-To combat pet hair and dander, you should get an air purifier that will effectively remove pet hair, pet dander and also eliminate the odors and allergens created.
-HEPA air purifiers are the best at dealing with pet hair and dander because the filters are dense and to catch even the smallest particles in the air.
+To combat pet hair and dander, you should get an air purifier that will effectively remove pet hair and dander and eliminate the odors and allergens created.
+HEPA air purifiers are the best at dealing with pet hair and dander because the filters are dense and catch even the smallest particles in the air.

 The Winix HR900 is one of the best air purifiers for pet hair.
 The air purifier is specifically designed for pet owners.
 The Winix HR900 promises to collect and capture pet hair and dander in the air.
-So far, it does a very good job so I have not reason at all to refute their claims.
-A mesh pre-filter collects the pet hair which should be removed and washed regularly to avoid build-up.
+So far, it does a very good job, so I have no reason to refute their claims.
+A mesh pre-filter collects the pet hair, which should be removed and washed regularly to avoid build-up.
 The Air purifier also has a filter for catching small microscopic pet dander and a carbon filter that absorbs pet odors.

-After getting your air filter, build a box enclosure such that the front part includes the mesh air filter and the back part has the fan like below.
-A box fan can be a great option is you can get one but most types of fans will do.
+After getting your air filter, build a box enclosure, so the front part includes the mesh air filter, and the back part has the fan below.
+A box fan can be a great option if you can get one, but most types of fans will do.
 When the fan is turned on, it will suck and force air to move out of the mesh air filter.
-The filter will inturn trap pet hair which you can then collect and dispose of.
+The filter will trap pet hair which you can then collect and dispose of.

 How To Prevent Pet Hair from Being Airborne

 Dusting or trying to wipe around your home using a dry cloth or sponge will force pet hair and dander that has settled to fly everywhere.
-Instead of using a dry cloth, dip it in water to make it a little damp.
-This will prevent pet hair from going airborne and you can also effectively pick up the collected hair.
+Dip it in water instead of a dry cloth to make it a little damp.
+This will prevent pet hair from going airborne and effectively pick up the collected hair.

-You might be surprised at the amount of pet hair that collects itself on carpet floors and rugs.
+You might be surprised at the amount of pet hair on carpet floors and rugs.
 Why does a vacuum cleaner miss so much?
 Using a dry rubber squeegee, wipe the carpet and see the piles of pet hair you will collect.
-Before vacuuming you can start by using a squeegee to rake off the pet hair first.
+Before vacuuming, you can start by using a squeegee to rake off the pet hair first.

 According to different sources, the top 10 dog breeds that shed the most include Akita, Alaskan Malamute, Labrador Retriever, American Eskimo, Chow Chow, Airedale Terrier, Alaskan Husky, German Shepherd Dog, Siberian Husky, and Great Pyrenees.

-Pets are a part of the family and living with them does not have to hard.
-However, for health concerns, it is better to properly take care of your pets and your home.
+Pets are a part of the family, and living with them does not have to be hard.
+However, it is better to take care of your pets and home properly for health concerns.
 Following the above tips should help you get rid of airborne pet hair.
 You should also take a step further and ensure you minimize the amount of pet hair shedding in your home.
-Are there any other ways you know of dealing with pet hair in the air?
-Comment below to share with us and other readers.
+Are there other ways you know of dealing with pet hair in the air?
+Comment below to share with other readers and us.